Mihir-27/eleventy-base-blog/posts/footer-always-at-the-bottom-of-page.md

 ---
 # Footer always at the bottom of page

 Is your content short and the footer is floating.

-Then let's fix it using flex
+## Let's try to fix it using **FLEX METHOD**

-Let's make HTML
+Here's the HTML

 ```html
 <div class="content">